luisda190519/GroceryStore/README.md

   npm run dev
 ```

-Then go to the Backend folder and type the following
+Then go to the Backend folder and type the following.

 ```bash
   npm run dev